dimitri/pgcopydb/docs/ref/pgcopydb.rst

 ::

-   pgcopydb ping: Copy the roles from the source instance to the target instance
+   pgcopydb ping: Attempt to connect to the source and target instances
    usage: pgcopydb ping  --source ... --target ...

      --source              Postgres URI to the source database